monikastrah/431-2020/classes/class16/README.md

 - There's a great interactive plot at [Flush With Cash, Biden Eclipses Trump in War for the Airwaves](https://www.nytimes.com/interactive/2020/10/17/us/politics/trump-biden-campaign-ad-spending.html) by Nick Corasaniti, Weiyi Cai and Denise Lu at The New York Times, 2020-10-17.
 - [8 Tips to Stay Sane in the Final 15 Days Of The Campaign](https://fivethirtyeight.com/features/8-tips-to-stay-sane-in-the-final-15-days-of-the-campaign/) by Nate Silver at FiveThirtyEight posted 2020-10-18.
 - [What Pollsters Have Changed Since 2016 — And What Still Worries Them About 2020](https://fivethirtyeight.com/features/what-pollsters-have-changed-since-2016-and-what-still-worries-them-about-2020/) by Geoffrey Skelley and Nathaniel Rakich at FiveThirtyEight posted 2020-10-13.
+- You may be interested in Conor Kelly's [summary comparison of 2016 and 2020](https://public.tableau.com/profile/ckelly2528#!/vizhome/PollingAverages/MAIN).
 - Forecast Links: [The Economist](https://projects.economist.com/us-2020-forecast/president) and [FiveThirtyEight](https://projects.fivethirtyeight.com/2020-election-forecast/).